xraypy/XrayDB/doc/examples.rst

 From this table, we can see that the absorption (by photo-electric effect) of 1 X-ray with energy 10 keV will generate about 300 electron-ion pairs.
-That is not much current, but if :math:`10^8 \,\rm Hz` X-rays are absorbed per second, then the current generated will be around 5 nA.
+That is not much current, but if :math:`10^8 \,\rm Hz` X-rays are absorbed (per second), then the current generated will be around 5 nA.
 Of course, the length of the gas or more precisely the length of gas under ionizing potential will have an impact on how much current is generated.
-The photo-current generated can be amplified and converted to a voltage using a current amplifier, and that voltage will then recorded by a number of possible mean: a voltage-to-frequency generator and a digital counter is a common method for integrated current for a specific amount of time, but other sampling methods can also be used.
+The photo-current generated can be amplified and converted to a voltage using a current amplifier, and that voltage will then recorded by a number of possible mean: a voltage-to-frequency generator together with a digital counter is a common method for integrated current for a specific amount of time, but other sampling methods can also be used.

 An ion chamber can be linear over many orders of magnitude of X-ray flux,